-Recent law school graduates across the country are cramming their brains full of legal intricacies in anticipation of the dreaded bar exam.
+Every summer, law school graduates across the country spend two months after graduation cramming their brains full of legal intricacies in anticipation of the dreaded bar exam.

 As a law school applicant, you won’t need to worry about the bar exam yet.
-Almost every state requires aspiring lawyers to complete law school before taking the bar exam, with a few exceptions that permit structured apprenticeship programs instead, like California and Washington.
+Almost every state requires aspiring lawyers to go to law school before taking the bar exam, with a few exceptions that permit structured apprenticeship programs instead, like California, Virginia and Washington.

-Nevertheless, it is helpful to understand the test in advance and how its character and fitness requirements might impact your application.
+Nevertheless, it is helpful to understand the test in advance.
+Bar eligibility requirements might affect your application, particularly regarding character and fitness questions.

 The Basics of the Bar Exam